mammadhajili/european_refugee_crisis/README.md

 ## contribution of group members in this project

-**Pavlo Karalupov**: in charge of building the final website for data story, the analysis on mention table, the analysis of UNHCR's database.
+**Pavlo Karalupov**: in charge of building the final website for data story, the analysis on mention table, the analysis on UNHCR's database.

 **mammad hajili**: analysis on events tables, combining the final code and writing the report.

-**Hongyu Luo**:  analysis on GKG table and events tables, writhing the report.
+**Hongyu Luo**:  analysis on GKG table and events tables, writing the report.